 Kimchi and rice are the perfect pair.
 The milder taste of mayonnaise makes it even better!
 If you love spicy food, I highly recommend this!

-How to prepare: Add mayonnaise to Kimchi and mix.
+How to prepare the filling: Add mayonnaise to Kimchi and mix.

 10. Takana-zuke

-How to prepare: Cut takana-zuke into small pieces.
+How to prepare the filling: Cut takana-zuke into small pieces.

 11. Negi Miso

-How to prepare: Chop scallion and mix with miso paste.
+How to prepare the filling: Chop scallion and mix with miso paste.

 12. Takuan